 Most used-car ads carry claims a buyer simply cannot check — owner count, no-accident, real odometer reading — so buyers discount every listing and negotiate harder to guard against what they cannot see.
 A green Verified badge, backed by the government VAHAN record, is what lets a buyer trust your ad before they contact you.
 That single change in first impression is what drives the higher enquiry volume and faster sale that verified listings tend to see.

-Average time to sell Baseline ~40% faster (VahanBazaar listings data)
+Average time to sell ~40% faster, based on VahanBazaar listings data

-Buyer contact Direct on WhatsApp Direct on WhatsApp
+Buyer contact Direct on WhatsApp — no intermediary in between

 Put yourself in the buyer's chair for a moment.
 They are looking at ten cars in the same band, and every single seller has written some version of "well maintained, single owner, no accidents".
-The buyer knows they cannot verify any of it, so they treat all ten the same: assume the worst, offer low, and see who blinks.
-That is why an honest seller with a genuinely clean car still gets lowball offers on a Free listing.
-The buyer is not disrespecting your car; they are pricing in the risk of everyone else's exaggeration.
+Without independent verification, a buyer has no way to tell which of those claims are true, so they treat all ten the same: assume the worst, offer low, and see who blinks.
+That is exactly why an honest seller with a genuinely clean car used to get lowball offers when there was nothing beyond their word backing the claim.
+The buyer is not disrespecting the car; they are pricing in the risk of everyone else's exaggeration.

-A Verified listing breaks that stalemate.
-When your ad carries a green Verified badge because the car has been cross-verified against the government VAHAN database, the buyer no longer has to take your word for it.
+VAHAN cross-verification breaks that stalemate.
+When your ad carries a green Verified badge because the car has been checked against the government database, the buyer no longer has to take your word for it.
 The claim moves from "seller says so" to "checked against the official record", and that is a completely different starting point for a conversation.
 Buyers contact verified listings more readily and negotiate from a position of trust rather than suspicion, which is the mechanism behind the higher enquiry volume.
 If you want the full playbook on this, our guide on how handling lowball offers when selling a used car covers how a verified badge shifts the negotiation before it even starts.

 Seller tip

-If your car's genuine history is its best feature — first owner, complete service record, low honest kilometres — a Free listing wastes that advantage, because the buyer has no way to know any of it is real.
-The Rs 99 verification is what makes your honesty visible.
-It converts "trust me" into a badge the buyer can see, which is precisely the case where verification earns back its cost fastest.
+If your car's genuine history is its best feature — first owner, complete service record, low honest kilometres — verification is what makes that honesty visible to a buyer who has never met you.
+It converts "trust me" into a badge the buyer can see before they even pick up the phone, which is exactly why cars with a strong ownership history tend to see the biggest lift in enquiries after verification.

 Verification is easiest to justify when you put a rupee value on what it saves.
 Consider a car listed at Rs 4.5 Lakh, sitting squarely in the most competitive part of the market.
-On a Free listing, the buyer's default suspicion routinely knocks a serious chunk off the offers you get — even a modest 3 to 4 percent of discount pressure driven purely by unverifiable claims is Rs 13,000 to Rs 18,000.
-Against that, the Rs 99 verification is a rounding error.
+Without independent verification, a buyer's default suspicion routinely knocks a serious chunk off the offers you get — even a modest 3 to 4 percent of discount pressure driven purely by unverifiable claims is Rs 13,000 to Rs 18,000.
+Against that, the Rs 49 launch-price verification fee is a rounding error.

 Market context, mid-2026

-Timing sharpens the choice further.
-If you are selling in a competitive band during a seasonal soft patch, the badge does more work; our piece on the best time to sell a used car in India and the guide to cars that hold their value and the best sell window both feed into when verification is most worth it.
+Timing sharpens the case further.
+If you are selling in a competitive band during a seasonal soft patch, the badge does more work; our piece on the best time to sell a used car in India and the guide to cars that hold their value and the best sell window both feed into when verification pays off the most.
 And once a serious buyer does turn up, being able to answer their checks openly matters — our list of the 12 questions buyers ask a used-car seller shows why a verified record makes those conversations shorter and more confident.

 The used-car market in 2026 is a trust market.
 With prices rising 8 to 10 percent a year and the mid-range bands crowded, buyers have more choice and every reason to be cautious.
-That caution lands on honest sellers as lowball offers and slow enquiries, not because their cars are bad but because a Free listing gives the buyer no way to tell a genuinely clean car from an optimistic one.
-The Rs 99 Verified listing is the practical fix: it puts the government VAHAN record behind your claims, shows a badge every buyer can see, and lifts you above the free listings in placement.
-On average, based on VahanBazaar listings data, that is about 3x the enquiries and a sale roughly 40 percent faster.
+That caution used to land on honest sellers as lowball offers and slow enquiries, because there was no way for a buyer to tell a genuinely clean car from an optimistic one.
+VAHAN cross-verification is the fix built into every VahanBazaar listing now: it puts the government record behind your claims, shows a badge every buyer can see, and lifts you into priority placement.
+On average, based on VahanBazaar listings data, that is about 3x the enquiries and a sale roughly 40 percent faster — for a one-time Rs 49 at launch price.

 List Your Car the Way That Actually Sells

-For Rs 99, a Verified listing cross-verifies your car against the government VAHAN database, shows a green Verified badge to every buyer, and gets priority placement above free listings — on average about 3x more enquiries and a sale roughly 40% faster, based on VahanBazaar listings data.
-Prefer to start free?
-The Rs 0 listing is one tap away too.
+For Rs 49 (launch price for the first 1,000 cars, regular price Rs 99), your listing is cross-verified against the government VAHAN database, carries a green Verified badge for every buyer to see, and gets priority placement — on average about 3x more enquiries and a sale roughly 40% faster, based on VahanBazaar listings data.

-Whether you go Free or Verified, the listing itself takes minutes — you can start now on the sell your car page and choose the path that fits your car.
-For a car worth a few Lakh in a busy band, the Rs 99 verification is the single cheapest thing you can do to sell faster and stop the lowballing before it starts.
+The listing itself takes minutes — you can start now on the sell your car page.
+For a car worth a few Lakh in a busy band, the Rs 49 verification is one of the cheapest things you can do to sell faster and stop the lowballing before it starts.

 Frequently Asked Questions